 Keena Lipsitz is a Professor of Political Science at Queens College, City University of New York.
 She is the author of Competitive Elections and the American Voter (University of Pennsylvania, 2011) and a co-author of Campaigns and Elections: Rules, Reality, Strategy and Choice (W.W.
 Norton, 2012) and Democracy at Risk: How Political Choices Undermine Participation and What We Can Do About It (Brookings Institution, 2005).
 She has also published numerous articles in the areas of political communication, political behavior, and democratic theory.

-John Sides, Daron Shaw, Matt Grossman, and Keena Lipsitz, Campaigns and Elections: Rules, Reality, Strategy, and Choice (W.W.
-Norton, 2012).
+John Sides, Daron Shaw, Matt Grossman, and Keena Lipsitz, Campaigns and Elections 2022 Election Update (Fourth Edition) (W.W.
+Norton, 2022).

 Keena Lipsitz, Competitive Elections and the American Voter (University of Pennsylvania, 2011).

 Tight political races with their emotionally charged debates, mud-slinging, and uncertain outcomes are stressful for voters and candidates alike, but that stress may be healthy for democracy.
 InCompetitive Elections and the American Voter, Keena Lipsitz argues that highly contested electoral battles create an environment that allows citizens to make more enlightened decisions.